Learn About Investing in an Initial Public Offering (IPO)

 Wal-Mart Stores, Inc. is a similar story.
 Go back to the original IPO in the 1960's when Sam Walton was rolling his stores out across the country and a $10,000 investment with dividends reinvested is now worth somewhere between $15,000,000 and $20,000,000.
 He turned truck drivers, cashiers, store managers, executives, and early investors into multi-millionaires.

 But not all initial public offerings work out in the end.
 What if you had purchased companies such as WebVan, the bankrupt web grocer from the dot-com era that left investors with catastrophic losses?
+The people who used their savings to acquire ownership watched their portfolio's precious capital-draining away; capital that could have compounded into a huge nest egg if given enough time.

 It came down to one simple reality: Unlike other companies that sponsored IPOs, WebVan couldn't make any money.
 The early investors were destroyed by valuation risk.
 At some point, the company behind the IPO must begin making real profits they can distribute to owners.
 With all of this being said, we're still left with the question: Should you consider investing in IPOs?